gphiliprogers/blogposts/README.md

 # Blog Posts

-This is a summary of my [blog posts on Medium](https://medium.com/agile-outside-the-box), organized by category.
+This repo is intended to be a container that points to my [blog posts on Medium](https://medium.com/agile-outside-the-box), organized by category.